 Norway maintains its position as one of the largest shipping nations in the world.
 The number of ships sailing under the Norwegian flag has increased, and the Norwegian International Register has gained considerable strength over the past year.
 The average age of the Norwegian fleet continues to drop, indicating strong fleet renewal, and the Norwegian fleet has also grown in deadweight tonnes over the past year.

 Many Norwegian shipowners have a strong focus on developing sound environmentally friendly solutions as well as autonomous navigation solutions.
 Such initiatives are supported by governmental strategies, and shipowners believe this focus on technology will give them a competitive advantage in the international sphere.

 The offshore supply segment has seen a sharp downturn since 2015.
 Revenues have decreased substantially, and many shipowners have a considerable part of their fleet laid up.
-Few are optimistic about a rapid recovery, and the consensus is that a new round of restructuring within this segment will be necessary.
-Consolidations have already taken place, and further consolidation is expected.
+Few are optimistic about a rapid recovery, and the covid pandemic has further worsened the situation.
+Restructurings are expected to continue within this segment.
+Consolidations have already taken place, and further consolidation is also expected.

 The recent expansion of Oslo Airport is expected to facilitate continued growth in capacity and activity in the Norwegian aviation industry.
-SAS has registered an increased part of its fleet in the Norwegian Civil Aviation Registry.
+Prior to the covid pandemic, SAS registered an increased part of its fleet in the Norwegian Civil Aviation Registry.